awesomemotive/edd-addon-tools/README.md

 ### Custom requirements

 You can also set up custom/arbitrary requirements.
-Here's an example for where an extension could arbitrarily require a version of any plugin:
+Here's an example for where an extension could arbitrarily require a version of any plugin (in this case, MailPoet):

 ```php
 \EDD\ExtensionUtils\v1\ExtensionLoader::loadOrQuit( __FILE__, 'edd_mailpoet_load', array(